 Contract Status (Required): A filter which allows you to select the current status of the Contract.
 The Contract Managers should keep this up to date as the Contract progresses to make sure that reports remain accurate.
 The fields are In Development, Tendered, Abandoned, Awarded, On Hold, In Progress, Completed and Incomplete.

 Published (Required): A flag which determines who can see the Contracts and its Benefits.
 If you select Unpublished, it will remain private to Admins and Contract Managers.
-If you select Published, Assessors, Suppliers and Delivery Partners will be able to see the Contract and the Benefits they are associated with.
+If you select Published, Project Managers, Suppliers and Delivery Partners will be able to see the Contract and the Benefits they are associated with.
 They will also receive an email encouraging them to check the evidence they need to submit.

 Click on Edit, then on My Contracts or All Contracts, then on the Contract you want to edit.